 Required: No

 Description: [Interconnect Model Group] has a single argument, which is the name of the associated Interconnect Model Group.
 The length of the Interconnect Model Group name shall not exceed 40 characters in length.
 Blank characters are not allowed.
 The [Interconnect Model Group]/[End Interconnect Model Group] keyword pair is hierarchically scoped by the [Component] keyword.
-The [Interconnect Model Group] keyword is used to define a list of [Interconnect Model Set]s by name that shall be used together to define interconnect models to be used in a simulation.
+The [Interconnect Model Group] keyword is used to define a list of [Interconnect Model Set]s by name that shall be used together to define Interconnect Models to be used in a simulation.
 A simulation may contain Interconnect Models from the Interconnect Model Sets listed in only one Group.

-Usage Rules: [Component] may have zero or more [Interconnect Model Group] keywords (identified by a name) associated with it.
+Usage Rules: [Component] may contain zero or more [Interconnect Model Group] keywords (identified by a name).
 Each [Interconnect Model Group] must contain at least one [Interconnect Model Set] name.
 Interconnect Model Sets contain Interconnect Models used to describe pin, die pad or buffer terminal connections to IBIS-ISS subcircuits or Touchstone files.

-A [Component] may have zero or more [Interconnect Model Group] keywords (identified by a name) associated with it.
-Interconnect Model Sets that exist for the component shall be listed in one or more than one of these sections.
+Interconnect Model Sets that exist for the component shall be listed in one or more Interconnect Model Groups.
 An Interconnect Model Group is required even if it references only one Interconnect Model Set.
 If there are no Interconnect Model Sets, the [Interconnect Model Group] keyword is illegal

 The section under the [Interconnect Model Group] keyword shall have two entries per line, with each line identifying one Interconnect Model Set associated with the component.
 The entries shall be separated by at least one white space.
 The first entry lists the Interconnect Model Set name (up to 40 characters long).
 The second entry is the file reference of the file containing the Interconnect Model Set and shall have the extension “ims”.
 This file reference shall conform to the rules given in Section 3, ‘GENERAL SYNTAX RULES AND GUIDELINES’.
 If the Interconnect Model Set is in the same IBIS file as [Component], then the second entry shall be “NA”.